 PROFESSIONAL QUALIFICATIONS OF TEACHERS

 At the beginning of each school year, districts must notify parents in Title I schools of their right-to-request information regarding the professional qualifications of their child's teacher(s).
 Also at the beginning of each school year, Title I schools must monitor the time in which students are taught by a teacher of a core academic subject who is not "highly qualified."
 After four consecutive weeks, the school must notify parents.
 The notice applies for four consecutive weeks at any time during the school year.
-Each year the principals of Title I schools must certify in writing that the schools are complying with NCLB's mandate for highly qualified teachers.

 AT THIS TIME ALL TEACHERS IN THE PIKE COUNTY SCHOOL SYSTEM MEET THE "HIGHLY QUALIFIED"STATUS.